Capitalisk/capitalisk-website/docs/Wallet.md

 You can also add a `--help` flag (non-interactively) to get a list of all available commands and options (both interactive and non-interactive).

-After the interactive session has been started, you can get the full list of available commands using the `help` interactive command.
+After the interactive session has been started, you can get the full list of available commands using the `help` command.

 ### GitHub